4.94 from 793 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

 If I had to choose a favorite cake recipe on my blog, I think this carrot cake recipe would be it.
-Maybe I’m biased, but even though I’m wildly in love with my white cake, vanilla cake (a reader favorite!) and chocolate cake, this carrot cake is hands-down the one I will reach for first every time.
+Maybe I’m biased, but even though I’ve shared some fun and flavorful cakes like my pistachio cake, lemon blueberry cake, and tiramisu cake, this carrot cake is hands-down the classic I will reach for first every time.

-There’s something about its deliriously moist crumb, the perfect amount of spices, and yes, that all-time favorite cream cheese frosting of mine.
-It’s sweet without being too sweet, carefully crafted with both butter and oil and just the right amount of carrots –the flavor is so good that even Zach reached for a second piece.
+There’s something about its unbelievably moist crumb, the perfect amount of warm, cozy spices, and yes, that all-time favorite cream cheese frosting.
+It’s sweet without being too sweet, carefully crafted with both butter and oil and just the right amount of carrots –the flavor is so good that even Zach reaches for a second piece.

-I know you are going to love this one just as much as we do, so let’s dig in!
+I know you are going to love this one just as much as I do, so let’s dig in!

 What You Need

-overhead view of ingredients for carrot cake
+Overhead view of the ingredients (labeled) needed for my carrot cake recipe.

-Here are a few of the key ingredients that make this carrot cake recipe the best:
+Here are a few of the key ingredients that make this carrot cake recipe the best carrot cake:

 • Carrots.
 Do not use pre-shredded or “matchstick” carrots!
 They are way too thick to use in this carrot cake recipe, unless you like biting into discernible chunks of carrot (I do not!).
-I usually need about 4 carrots for this cake, and I always peel my carrots before grating them.
+I usually need about 4 carrots for this cake, and I always peel my carrots before grating them (I do the same thing for my carrot cake cookies).
 You could use a box grater, but I prefer to use my food processor.

 • Nuts.
 You can use either chopped walnuts or pecans, or you can leave them out entirely.

-Remember, this is just an overview of the ingredients I used and why.
+As always, this is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!

-SAM’S TIP: To grate your carrots in the food processor, first use the “shred” blade.
+To grate your carrots in the food processor, first use the “shred” blade.
 Once your carrots are shredded, switch to the standard blade and briefly pulse until the carrots are fine pieces.
 Don’t overdo this step or you’ll end up with carrot puree (this is also why I start by using the shred blade on my processor; I’ve found that just tossing the carrots in with my standard blade quickly breaks down the carrots too much).

-How to Make Carrot Cake
+How to Make My Carrot Cake Recipe (Step-by-Step)

 collage of four photos showing how to make carrot cake